looker-open-source/looker-explore-assistant/explore-assistant-extension/README.md

    1. In your copy of the extension project you have a `manifest.lkml` file.

    You can either drag & upload this file into your Looker project, or create a `manifest.lkml` with the same content.
 Change the `id`, `label`, or `url` as needed.
-   **IMPORTANT** please paste in the deployed Cloud Function URL into the `external_api_urls` list.
+   **IMPORTANT** please paste in the deployed Cloud Function URL into the `external_api_urls` list and uncomment that line if you are using the Cloud Function backend deployment.
 This will allowlist it in Looker for fetch requests.

    ```lookml
    application: explore_assistant {